aarondegrave/Hashing-with-a-salt-pepper/README.md

     Feel free to use any aspect of my code and implement it into your own, but I suggest randomly generating a new pepper.

- # Next steps:
-    In order to make this more secure someone could change the code so that the salt values are not stored in the same CSV file as the password hashes so if an attacker gets access to the password hash CSV they still do not have any of the salts or the pepper.